 Ping Zhao came to the United States from Mainland China in 1995 as part of a scholar exchange program with Northampton Community College.
 She holds a Bachelor's in Physics, a Master's in Business Administration, and a Doctorate in Naturopathy.
 She also has two years of clinical herbal study with David Winston.
-She studied Iridology with internationally recognized authority Dr. Ellen Tart-Jensen.
+She studied Iridology with internationally recognized authority Dr. Ellen Tart-Jensen and Homeopathic Medicine with CEDH.
 Ping is certified Iridologist of International Iridology Practitioners Association.

-Ping became a teacher in 1971, and has more than 45 years of teaching experience.
-She is a certified Tai Chi Master, Acupressure Therapist and Herbalist.
+Ping became a teacher in 1971, and has more than 51 years of teaching experience.
+She is a Naturopathy Doctor and certified Tai Chi Master.
 She is the owner of Authentic Eastern Health in Bethlehem, PA.
-Ping offers Iridology analysis, acupressure, Herbal consultation, Tai Chi classes and other health and wellness programs in universities, hospitals and other facilities around the Lehigh Valley.
+Ping offers Iridology analysis, Homeopathic Medicine, acupressure, Herbal consultation, Tai Chi classes and other health and wellness programs in universities, hospitals and other facilities around the Lehigh Valley.
 She has taught more than twenty thousand students.
 Ping was the author of four books in China.
-She has printed four books and made 23 DVDs in English for Americans to study Chinese culture (see books and DVDs).
-She visits China twice a year and returns with new information for her classes.
-While in China, she also continues to study Chinese Medicine with different specialists.
+She has printed four books and made 24 DVDs in English for Americans to study Chinese culture (see books and DVDs).
+She has been studying all kind new knowledge and information and bring them to her practice.

 If you would like to contact me directly please feel free to use any of the following